farkhanmaul/211840231-grafika-komputer/README.md

 # 📚 Grafika Komputer

-This repository contains a collection of programming code from the **Computer Graphics** course at my university with a total of 3 credits.
+This repository contains a collection of programming code from the **Computer Graphics** course at my university with a total of 3 credits that I took in the 2021/2022 academic year.

 ## ⚙️Tech Stack